educational-technology-collective/morf/docs/documentation/README.md

 Additionally, you can mount local directories of data to the `/input/` and `/output/` directories in your image using the `--volume` flag:

 ```
 $ docker run -it --entrypoint=/bin/bash --volume=/some/path/to/local:/input --volume=/some/other/path:/output SHA256CODEHERE
 ```

-This would open your Docker image with all of the contents of `/some/path/to/local` mounted at `/input` and `/some/other/path` mounted at `/output`.
+This would open your Docker image with all of the contents of `/some/path/to/local` mounted at `/input` and `/some/other/path` mounted at `/output`, allowing you to mimic the directory structure used internally by MORF when executing your job.